 Among others, qualification as collective persons of public utility grants a CIT exemption, subject to recognition by the Minister of Finance.
-This tax exemption excludes business income, such as the one derived from commercial or industrial activities carried on outside the statutory object or from bearer securities, not registered or filed in accordance with applicable legislation and it is also subject to the compliance of certain requirements.
-The non-exempt income is subject to a 21.5% tax rate.
+This tax exemption excludes business income, such as that deriving from commercial or industrial activities carried on outside the statutory object, or from bearer securities not registered or filed in accordance with applicable legislation, and it is also subject to compliance with certain requirements.
+The non-exempt income is subject to a 21% tax rate.

-The above referred qualification granted to foundations also allows the benefit of tax exemptions related to RETT, RET and SD, as well as the donations granted to them within the context of the patronage regime established on the Portuguese Tax Benefits Statute may benefit from a special regime which allows a special and increased deduction at the patron's level.
+The above referred qualification granted to foundations allows the benefit of tax exemptions related to RETT, RET and SD; the donations granted to them within the context of the patronage regime established on the Portuguese Tax Benefits Statute may also benefit from a special regime which allows a special and increased deduction at the patron's level.